 - Behave according to University codes of conduct

 I try my best to answer e-mails within 24 hours except for on the weekends.
 My website is: craigdennishoward.com.
 I am happy to arrange virtual meetings via Google hangouts, Skype, or by telephone on an individual basis, if that would be helpful.
 In online courses, I find learners pose questions via private messages that are actually quite common, and the answers to which would be helpful for all to hear.
-I often broadcast my responses to such questions via the LMS message system.
+I often broadcast my responses to such questions via the LMS message system, but this system is one way.
+When you attempt to reply to me, use email.
+I do this because there are many advantages of traditional email over Canvas messages, inlcuding longer persistence, more capabilities to attach items, and better security.
 If your email is confidential, you would like your identity withheld, or not to be associated with the content of the response, please clearly indicate this in the body of your original mail.
 Otherwise, I may answer to everyone.
 You will regularly receive course related communications from me through email via the university sponsored LMS.
 It is your responsibility to make sure that your university email account is in working condition.
 Please be aware that if you have forwarded your UT account to Gmail it is highly likely that some messages sent from me will get sent to your Junk Mail / Spam folder or disappear entirely is the settings are not adjusted to accept LMS announcements.